 Even better than short sleep, aim to have the worst night sleep possible - wake up frequently, have background noises disturbing you and go to bed at irregular times.

 In fact - do the complete opposite to everything I say in my Sound Asleep Course and you're on your way to rapid fat gain!

 Sleep has a huge impact on the fat gain (or loss).
 When you have a bad night of sleep, your body produces less leptin hormone (7)

 Leptin plays a huge role in regulating appetite - when levels are high, your body will have a low appetite (assuming you are leptin sensitive, more on this soon).

 One bad night of sleep can significantly decrease your leptin levels - you will wake up feeling extremely hungry.

 Not only this, but the lack of sleep is going to increase stress hormone cortisol (another great way to increase fat levels), decreases testosterone (great news if you seek higher fat levels) and decreases sensitivity to neurotransmitters such as dopamine (you are going to be craving junk food!)

 So stay up late, watch more episodes of your favourite TV series and aim for a few hours of light sleep.
-If you use a OURA sleep tracker, aim for a sleep score of 70% or less for optimal fat gain.
+If you use a Oura Ring (read my review HERE) sleep tracker, aim for a sleep score of 70% or less for optimal fat gain.